Kia Ceed - Interior, design and technology

 However, we found that some functions take more button presses than necessary; plotting a navigation route, for example, needs to be confirmed on a couple more pages than many rivals’ systems require.

 In this review

-- 1Kia Ceed reviewThe Kia Ceed is one of the firm’s best-selling cars, and the third-generation model is a hatchback front-runner
+- 1Kia Ceed reviewThe Kia Ceed is one of the firm’s best-selling cars, and the latest model is a hatchback front-runner

-- 3MPG, CO2 and Running CostsLatest engines help reduce fuel consumption and emissions, but they’re still a little off the class best
+- 3MPG, CO2 and Running CostsLatest Ceed's mild-hybrid engines help reduce fuel consumption and emissions, with overall running costs pretty reasonable

 - 5Practicality, comfort and boot spaceClever packaging means decent space for adults to travel in comfort, while luggage space is excellent

-- 6Reliability and SafetyStacks of safety kit and a class-leading warranty should make life with a Kia Ceed as straightforward as possible
+- 6Reliability and SafetyStacks of safety kit and a generous warranty should make life with a Kia Ceed as straightforward as possible